What is Integrated Business?

 - QMB 3003: Quantitative Business Tools I, or STA 2023 Statistics and MAC 2233 Concepts of Calculus

 - Complete the Primary Business Core at UCF with a minimum GPA of 2.0

 - MAN 3025: Management of Organizations

 - MAR 3023: Marketing

 - ACG 3173: Accounting for Decision Makers

-- Complete the GEB 3003 Career Research and Planning
+- Complete the GEB 3006 Career Development and Financial Planning

 These courses must be completed before beginning the Integrated Business major.